RodolfoBonis/microdetect/docs/en/annotation_guide.md

 5. **Add More Objects**: Repeat steps 2-4 for additional microorganisms
 6. **Save Annotations**: Annotations are automatically saved or press 'S' to save manually
 7. **Navigate**: Use navigation buttons or keyboard shortcuts to move to the next/previous image

+Tips for effective annotation:
+- Draw tight bounding boxes around each microorganism
+- For clustered microorganisms, annotate each one individually if distinguishable
+- Be consistent in annotation across all images
+- Use zoom for small microorganisms
+- Use keyboard shortcuts to speed up the process

 ### Keyboard Shortcuts